TouradBaba/women-parliament-representation-dashboard/README.md

   - **regions_data.csv**: Dataset specifically for regional data used in the bar chart.

 - **dashboard_preview.png**: Preview image of the dashboard.
+- **dashboard_preview.png2**: Preview image of the dashboard when selecting a country

 ## Getting Started

 ### Preview image of the dashboard when selecting a country
 ![Dashboard Preview](dashboard_preview2.png)

+To access the live dashboard hosted on PythonAnywhere:

+1. Visit the dashboard at [Women in Parliament Dashboard](https://tourad.pythonanywhere.com/).

 To run the dashboard locally: